Menu

 • Muscle cramps

-• Light-colored clothing reflects heat rather than absorbing it
+• Light-colored clothing reflects the sun instead of absorbing it.

-• Moisture-wicking fabrics pull sweat away from your skin
+• Moisture-wicking fabrics pull sweat away so it can evaporate and cool you.

-• Sunscreen (SPF 30+) prevents sunburn, which impairs your body's ability to cool itself
+• Broad-spectrum sunscreen (SPF 30 or higher) prevents sunburn, which actually impairs your body's ability to cool itself.

 Mall Walking

-Many local malls open early for walkers before stores open.
-It's air-conditioned, flat, and safe.
-Some even have organized walking groups.
+Many local malls open their doors early for walkers before the stores open.
+It is air-conditioned, flat, well-lit, and safe, and some locations even host organized walking groups—a nice way to stay social while you move.

 Community Centers and Gyms

-Recreation centers throughout Pinellas County offer fitness classes designed for older adults, including water aerobics, chair yoga, and strength training.
+Recreation centers throughout Pinellas County offer fitness classes designed for older adults, including water aerobics, chair yoga, tai chi, and gentle strength training.
+Group classes add accountability and a built-in social circle.

 Swimming and Water Aerobics

-Water exercise is ideal for summer—you stay cool while getting an excellent workout.
-The buoyancy reduces stress on joints, making it perfect for those with arthritis or mobility issues.
+Water exercise is close to ideal for a Florida summer: you stay cool while getting an excellent cardiovascular and strength workout.
+The buoyancy of the water supports your body and reduces stress on the joints, which makes it especially valuable if you live with osteoarthritis or other mobility challenges.

 Home Workouts

-Simple exercises at home can maintain fitness without battling the heat:
+You can maintain real fitness at home without ever battling the heat:

 • Chair exercises for strength and flexibility